elastic/rally/docs/track.rst

 In the ``operations`` section you describe which operations are available for this track and how they are parametrized.
 This section is optional and you can also define any operations directly per challenge.
 You can use it, if you want to share operation definitions between challenges.

-In the ``challenges`` section you describe one or more execution schedules.
+In the ``challenge`` or ``challenges`` section you describe one or more execution schedules respectively.
 Each schedule either uses the operations defined in the ``operations`` block or defines the operations to execute inline.
 Think of a challenge as a scenario that you want to test for your data set.
 An example challenge is to index with 2 clients at maximum throughput while searching with another two clients with 10 operations per second.

 Track elements
 ==============